keesiemeijer/wp-reference/README.md

 # Domain name
 #
-# Note: If edited, you'll need to edit it in the vvv-hosts and the vvv-nginx.conf files as well.
+# Note: If edited, you'll need to edit it also in the vvv-hosts and the vvv-nginx.conf files as well.
+# Default: "wp-reference.dev"
-REFERENCE_HOME_URL="wp-reference.dev"
+readonly REFERENCE_HOME_URL="wp-reference.dev"

 # Parse the source code with WP Parser when provisioning.
+# Default: true
-PARSE_SOURCE_CODE=true
+readonly PARSE_SOURCE_CODE=true

 # If set to true the --quick subcommand is added to the "wp parser" command.
-Default: false
+# Default: false
-WP_PARSER_QUICK_MODE=false
+readonly WP_PARSER_QUICK_MODE=false

 # Delete all tables in the database when provisioning (re-installs WP).
-Default: false
+# Default: false
-RESET_WORDPRESS=false
+readonly RESET_WORDPRESS=false

 # Update the plugin wp-parser and theme wporg-developer when provisioning.
-Default: false
+# Default: false
-UPDATE_ASSETS=false
+readonly UPDATE_ASSETS=false

-# WordPress version (in the /source-code directory) to be parsed by WP Parser.
-Default: "latest"
+# The WordPress version (in the /source-code directory) to be parsed by the WP Parser.
 #
-# Note: If not set to "latest" it's best to delete the /source-code directory manually prior to provisioning.
+# Note:
+# 	Use "latest" or a valid WordPress version in quotes (e.g. "4.4")
-#       This will re-install (instead of update) the older WP version and ensures only files from that version will be parsed.
+# 	Deleting the /source-code dir will re-install WordPress (instead of updating it).
+# 	Use an empty string "" to not install/update WP in the /source-code dir.
+This Let's you parse other code than WP
+#
+# Default: "latest"
-SOURCE_CODE_WP_VERSION="latest"
+readonly SOURCE_CODE_WP_VERSION="latest"

+# Exclude external libraries when parsing.
+# Default: true
+readonly EXCLUDE_WP_EXTERNAL_LIBS=true
 ```